rotki/rotki/README.md

 ## Installation

-For now only Linux is supported and only installation from source.
-This will change soon and both other platforms will be supported but also easier to install methods will be provided
+For now only source installation for Linux and OSX is supported.
+This will change soon and Windows will be added but also easier to install methods will be provided.

 Rotkehlchen needs Python3 in order to function.

 ### Linux

 Make sure you have [node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/).
-If you don't use your linux distro's package manager to get them.
+If you don't, use your linux distro's package manager to get them.

 Get [zeromq](http://zeromq.org/) using the package manager of your distro.
 For example here is the package in [Archlinux](https://www.archlinux.org/packages/community/x86_64/zeromq/) and in [Ubuntu](https://packages.ubuntu.com/source/trusty/libs/zeromq).